vmbrasseur/Public_Speaking/README.md

 Moving [resources.md](https://github.com/vmbrasseur/10stepprogram/blob/master/resources.md) from [10stepprogram](https://github.com/vmbrasseur/10stepprogram) to its own repo for easier sharing/contributing.

+## Contributing

+Have a public speaking resource you'd like to contribute?
+Thank you!
+We love contributors!

+Please have a look at [CONTRIBUTORS.md](./CONTRIBUTORS.md) for all your contributing needs. :-)

 ## Licensing

 While the individual works in this list each have their own copyright and licensing, the original version of this work is copyright [VM Brasseur](https://vmbrasseur.com).
 All contributors retain copyright to their contributions to the work.